Freegle/iznik-nuxt3/README.md

 **This is a WIP rewrite of the front-end client into Nuxt v3.
 It's not ready yet, by a long chalk.**

+What does exist:
+* Use of Nuxt 3 (still in Beta) and hence Vue 3.
+* Use of Bootstrap Vue 3 (still in alpha), including customisation.
+This is a replacement for Bootstrap Vue.
+* Use of Pinia as a replacement for Vuex.
+This looks much nicer.
+* Use of layout.

+What doesn't exist yet:
-* Most pages don't exist.
+* The actual pages for the app don't exist.
 * Can't generate a static site yet.
-Coming soon in Nuxt3 - see https://github.com/nuxt/framework/discussions/560.
+Looks like this is coming soon in Nuxt3 - see https://github.com/nuxt/framework/discussions/560.
 Meanwhile npm run dev.
+* Persistent store.
+We may want to rethink how we do this given the hassle of localForage, IndexedDB etc.

 # iznik-nuxt3